ashbake/specsim/README.md

 ```
 Move into that directory and run the following to pip install specsim and its dependencies:

 **Depending on your python environment setup, this may not work.
-If no, install the packages listed in requirements.txt into your python 3 environment**
+If not, install the packages listed in requirements.txt into your python 3 environment**

 ```
 > pip install -e .